-Name of Entity: Environmental and Land Use Law Section Entity Size: Total Number of Entity/Section Executive Committee Positions 12 Chair or Co-Chairs: Chair: Donya W. Burns Staff Liaison: Include name, job title, and department if known Carolyn MacGregor Board of Governors Liaison(s): Lauren Boyd, District 3 Serena Sayani, District 7S

-The ELUL Section is a formal association of attorneys who share a common focus and interest in the practices of environmental and land use law.
+Name of Entity: Environmental and Land Use Law Section Entity Size: Total Number of Entity/Section Executive Committee Positions 12 Chair or Co-Chairs: Chair: Donya W. Burns Staff Liaison: Include name, job title, and department if known Carolyn MacGregor Board of Governors Liaison(s): Lauren Boyd, District 3 Serena Sayani, District 7S Purpose of Entity: May be stated in Bylaws, Charter, Court Rule, etc. The ELUL Section is a formal association of attorneys who share a practices of environmental and land use law.
+Our Section represent nts a diverse membership with practices of environmental and land use law.
 Our Section represents a diverse membership with individuals, drawn from law firms, solo practice, government, private industry, and public interest groups, who often represent sides of an issue, but who are all committed to civil and professional cooperation for the benefit, protection, and enhancement of our communities and Washington State.
 Accordingly, our Section aims to provide opportunities for the exchange of ideas surrounding environmental and land use law.